dbpedia/dbpedia-wiktionary/README.md

 Documentation is being moved to the main Githib Wiki: https://github.com/dbpedia/extraction-framework/wiki

 ## Working example
+After you checkout run the following Git commands to fetch the latest configuration:
+<code>git submodule update --init --recursive</code><br/>
+<code>git submodule foreach git pull</code>

-After you checkout, you should be immeadiately able to run a working example:
+Then you should be immeadiately able to run a working example:
 <code>java -jar dbpedia-wiktionary-2013-04-04.jar config.properties.default</code>

 This should create output files in the respective folder, e.g. sample-xml-dumps/dewiktionary/20130321/